“Find Love in What You Read.” What writer or book lover could resist such an invitation? I clicked on the email from my publisher to open it.

 Both these sensory impressions were fleeting, just strong enough to register but easily ignored if one wasn’t paying attention.
 Already my brain was working and ticking like a clock, thinking about what I needed to accomplish today, some inspiration on a chapter I am editing (read: gutting), and an idea or two for the Soul Artist Journal.
 Yet the soft caress of nature caught me and I stopped, inhaled a deep breath, and dropped my awareness down into my soles on the cool bricks covered thickly in yellow pollen from the pines.

-Breath in my belly I stood with chin upturned, savoring the moment as it danced in my nostrils, ears, and on my tongue.
-Feeling the coastal, morning air on my skin.
+Breath in my belly I stood with chin upturned, savoring the moment as it danced in my nostrils, ears, on my tongue.
+Feeling the coastal, morning air upon my skin.
 Two feet away, something glimmered at the edge of my peripheral vision, and my gaze was drawn by the first of the camellias opening in the morning sunlight, a small pink flower incandescent as if lit from within.
 Could anything be more stunningly perfect or elegant?

 What grace to be alive and ensouled in this ordinary moment.